Nonresident Alien – Honorarium and UPPS No. 03.04.06

 05. PROCEDURE FOR WITHHOLDING TAX FROM PAYMENT TO NRA

-05.01 Tax Compliance will withhold federal tax from the NRA’s compensation at the rate of 30 percent, unless otherwise provided by federal law or an applicable tax treaty.
+05.01 The Payroll and Tax Compliance Office will withhold federal tax from the NRA’s compensation at the rate of 30 percent, unless otherwise provided by federal law or an applicable tax treaty.

-05.02 Tax Compliance will discuss the tax withholding requirements with the account manager.
+05.02 The Payroll and Tax Compliance Office will discuss the tax withholding requirements with the account manager.
 The department may increase the amount the NRA is paid so the net payment equals the original amount intended.

-05.03 Tax Compliance will send IRS 1042-S forms (Foreign Person's U.S. Source Income Subject to Withholding) to each NRA and submit the report to the IRS at the end of each tax year by the IRS deadlines.
+05.03 The Payroll and Tax Compliance Office will send IRS 1042-S forms (Foreign Person's U.S. Source Income Subject to Withholding) to each NRA and submit the report to the IRS at the end of each tax year by the IRS deadlines.

-05.04 Tax Compliance is responsible for withholding income tax when applicable and submitting payment to the IRS immediately following payment to the NRA.
+05.04 The Payroll and Tax Compliance Office is responsible for withholding income tax when applicable and submitting payment to the IRS immediately following payment to the NRA.

 05.05 The NRA contractor is responsible for filing an IRS 1040NR or 1040NR-EZ form either claiming their treaty exemption or requesting an income tax refund according to applicable IRS regulations.